sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

    ![addazureappservicetask](images/addazureappservicetask.png)

-   > Configure the inputs for the **Deploy Azure App Service** tasks in the release definition.
-First, select the name of the **Azure subscription**  if there is an **Authorize** button next to the input, click on it to authorize VSTS to connect to your Azure subscription
+   >To configure the inputs for the **Deploy Azure App Service** tasks in the release definitio, first select the **Azure subscription** and if there is an **Authorize** button next to the input, click on it to authorize Team Services to connect to the Azure subscription

 1. Select the first **Azure App Service Deployment** task and configure the inputs as shown below.
      ![websitedeploytask](images/websitedeploytask.png)